skranz/RTutorSAGI/README.md

 grade.subs(sub.li=sub.li, grade.dir="grades")
 ```

-It then generates in the `grade.dir` directory a csv file with total points of every student and another file with point per problem set.
+It then generates in the `grade.dir` directory a csv file with total points of every student and another file with points per problem set.
 The tables also contain information about how many hints were asked.
 Hints have no impact on the points, however.

 If submissions also contain log files, there is also a csv file that estimates work time on the problem sets.

 What you do with the total points is up to you.
-You may set a minimal point requirement to be allowed to participate in the exam.
-Or you may make the points a small part of the total grade.
+Perhaps, you want to set a minimal point requirement to be allowed to participate in the final exam.
+Alternatively, you may make the points a small part of the total grade.

 From my experience, even some small relevance for final grades provides nice incentives for students to work on the problem sets.
 I would not recommend to make the points from RTutor problem sets count much more than 10% of the total grade, however.
 I don't see an effective way how you can rule out cheating from students who copy the solutions from other students.
 The main reason for a grade optimizing student to work himself on the problem sets should be that it provides good preparation for the final exam.